Abraham Shakespeare: Murdered Millions Lotto Winner’s Story On TV One Doc

 Missing Man’s Good Luck Leads To Unlucky Death

-But Dee Dee Moore had a power over men.
+Dee Dee Moore had a power over men.
 She even offered Greg Smith, the same friend of Abraham Shakespeare, a large sum of cash to call his mother to pretend to be him.
 When Shakespeare’s mother, Elizabeth Walker, received the eerie phone call, she knew it wasn’t her son.
 Then a mysterious letter turned up.
 But Shakespeare couldn’t read or write.
 Who was going to such lengths to fool everyone?
 Police say it was Dorice Dee Dee Moore.
 The goal was to trick everyone into believing that Shakespeare was still alive after he vanished without a trace in April 2009.

 For months, Dee Dee continued to cook up the most bizarre stories about Abraham Shakespeare’s whereabouts.
 He was in Jamaica.
 He was in another part of Florida.
 He had even traveled to Puerto Rico to get away from people because they kept asking for his money.

-The truth was Dee Dee, a manipulative scammer, murdered him and buried him in the backyard of the lavish ranch-style home.
+The truth was Dee Dee, a manipulative scammer, murdered him and buried him in the backyard of her lavish ranch-style home.
 An autopsy report stated that the victim had been shot twice in the chest, ABC News reported.

 And that wasn’t all.
 Dee Dee had even offered Greg Smith money to help her find someone to get rid of Abraham Shakespeare’s body.
 Instead, Greg Smith became an informant for the police and helped them find Abraham’s dead body in 2010.
 Authorities struck gold when they obtained Dee Dee Moore’s voice on tape talking about getting rid of the body.